watem-sedem/watem-sedem/docs/routing.rst

 cover of the two targets determined in the section above.
 The flow directions and weights (cardinal space) are adjusted according to elevation and land cover, as shown in the scheme below.
-Do note that in this procedure two-target routing is adjusted to one-target routing:
+Do note that in this procedure two-target routing is adjusted to one-target routing.
+This implies not only cardinal directions are considered, but also ordinal directions.

 .. figure:: _static/png/sketch_flow_algorithm.png
     :align: center

     Flow-chart of the routing algorithm in CN-WS - adjusting routing according to elevation and land cover.
-Note that eight adjacent are taken into account.
+Note that eight adjacent are taken into account (cardinal and ordinal direction).
+In addition, it is important to note that in case of jumps a wider range of pixels are considered.

 In this figure, the `Flow(target1)` or `Flow(target2)` tag indicate that routing will follow strictly the path of the first or second flow direction.
-In these cases, the flow is uni-directional, instead of two-directional.
 The `find_lower` tag indicates that the algorithm will search for the lowest neighbouring pixel: this is functionality is used to indicate a single target (cardinal and ordinal directions) is used instead of two targets (cardinal direction).
-A`jump` indicates the target is not a adjacent pixel of the source: the routing jumps to a single target further than its eights adjacent pixels.
+A `jump` indicates the target is not a adjacent pixel of the source: the routing jumps to a single target further than its eights adjacent pixels.
 Jumps are defined within a window :math:`W`.
 This occurs when a source is located in a